Is Hydrogen Peroxide Eco-Friendly?

 What exactly is hydrogen peroxide?

-Hydrogen peroxide (H202) is a chemical that is simply water (H20) with an extra molecule of oxygen.
+Hydrogen peroxide (H202) is a chemical that is simply water (H20) with an extra atom of oxygen.
 It’s a naturally-occurring compound that can be found in rainwater.
 In the atmosphere, hydrogen peroxide is formed after oxygen combines with sunlight to become ozone.
 The human immune system also produces hydrogen peroxide to control bacteria and viruses.

 Hydrogen peroxide can effectively kill bacteria, viruses, yeast, fungi, and mould spores.
 In fact, it has been widely used in food manufacturing, personal care products, and the medical community for over 170 years.